pawelgrzybek/pawelgrzybek.com/content/posts/2019-03-19-build-your-first-aws-serverless-app.md

 ![AWS services in use](/photos/2019-03-19-2.jpg)

-!!!
-TODO!
-ADD AWS IAM TO THE SCREENSHOTS !!!\
-!!!
-TODO!
-ADD AWS IAM TO THE SCREENSHOTS !!!\
-!!!
-TODO!
-ADD AWS IAM TO THE SCREENSHOTS !!!\
-!!!
-TODO!
-ADD AWS IAM TO THE SCREENSHOTS !!!\
-!!!
-TODO!
-ADD AWS IAM TO THE SCREENSHOTS !!!\
-!!!
-TODO!
-ADD AWS IAM TO THE SCREENSHOTS !!!\

 ### Amazon Simple Storage Service (Amazon S3)

 [Amazon S3](https://aws.amazon.com/s3/) being the oldest tool of entire platform, allows user to store objects of any kind inside ["buckets"](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html).
 You can use it to store source files of your website, securely keep some private documents or like a [photo backup solution](https://pawelgrzybek.com/my-amazon-s3-photo-backup-solution/).